bguise987/VDL-Translator/README.md

 Please note that this is old code, so while I would absolutely change it if I still used it, I can't justify the time (also I don't currently own a copy of the device, so that makes testing any modifications tough).

 That said, I'm still pretty proud of it.
 At the time we had a few scattered copies of C# and MATLAB code and it was unclear which copies worked or were even accurate.
 The most complete copy was in MATLAB and took 8+ hours to translate a data set on a Xeon workstation (in fact, it took so long we killed it).
 This Java code translated the same data set on a 2010 Macbook Pro in under 3 minutes.

 Fun fact: Why did the MATLAB version take so long?
 This code requires lots of bitwise operations due to how the data logger stored its data.
+Through writing this I came to learn that bitwise operations are faster in Java than in MATLAB (although since 2014 this may not be true anymore).

 Some possible improvements:
 - Better separate the GUI and processing code.
 Currently these are too intermingled.